ledinhanhtan-dev/fireship-clone/README.md

 This is a challenging project, especially the functionality of an e-commerce website such as sorting categories, add/remove item from cart and connect to the database using REST API.

-Disclaimer: this is just a project for practicing, without any other purposes.
+Disclaimer: this is a project for practicing, without any other purpose.

 <p align="right">(<a href="#top">back to top</a>)</p>